cusec/2024/README.md

 d.
 Seamless User Experience: The website should be user-friendly, responsive, and accessible across various devices and browsers.
 It should offer intuitive navigation, quick access to information, and clear calls to action to enhance user engagement.

-e.
-Social Interaction: The website should integrate social media platforms to encourage networking, information sharing, and collaboration among attendees before, during, and after the conference.
 </details>

 <details>